-See section, THE HEDGE AGREEMENTS - 2013 FBF Master Agreement.
+See section, THE INTEREST RATE SWAP AGREEMENT

+FBF Master Agreement

+Interest Rate Swap Agreement

-Each Hedge Agreement is governed by the 2013 Fédération Bancaire Française master agreement for foreign exchange and derivatives transactions (convention-cadre FBF relative aux opérations sur instruments financiers, the "2013 FBF Master Agreement"), as amended by a supplementary schedule and collateral annex and confirmed by a written confirmation governed by French law.
+On 24 April 2020, the Management Company, acting for and on behalf of the Issuer, will enter into an interest rate swap agreement (the "Interest Rate Swap Agreement") with Crédit Agricole Corporate and Investment Bank (the "Interest Rate Swap Counterparty").
+The Interest Rate Swap Agreement is governed by the 2013 Fédération Bancaire Française master agreement for foreign exchange and derivatives transactions (convention-cadre FBF relative aux opérations sur instruments financiers, the "2013 FBF Master Agreement") as amended by a supplementary schedule and supplemented by a collateral annex.